- Human Resources

 - Special Education and Student Services

 On November 4, 2014, the voters with the Pacific Grove Unified School District approved an $18 million General Obligation Bond to be used for Education Technology.
 Each property may be charged a maximum of $17.96 per $100,000 of assessed valuation over 18 years.
 Measure A was approved by voters with 59.79% of the vote.

-The bond measure was intended to pay technology improvements including:
+The bond measure is intended to pay for technology-related projects and improvements including:

 - Increasing student access to computer technology

 - Upgrading instructional hardware educational software/digital curriculum

 - Supporting the implementation of a multiyear, District-wide educational technology plan

 - Implementing student data management systems to facilitate improved student achievement